Blog header image: Adopt a Competency Framework to Build Your Martech Team article.

 Enable resourcefulness through leadership

-We don’t always get more money and more people.
-But, we still need to reach our goals.
-That’s why “resourceful” is the “R” in our M.A.R.T.E.C.H. competency framework.
+We don’t always get more money and more people, but we still need to reach our goals.
+That’s why “resourceful” represents the “R” in our M.A.R.T.E.C.H. competency framework.
 You can enable resourcefulness with the right leadership approach and get your martech team to make decisions on their own.
-Encouraging some good old-fashioned grit can also help.
+Encouraging good old-fashioned grit can also help.

-• Pose the challenge: What big problem is your team trying to solve?
+• Pose a challenge: What big problem is your team trying to solve?
 You need to effectively frame the problem and communicate it.
-Then everyone can apply their skills and knowledge to address it, together.
+Then everyone can apply their skills and knowledge to address it together.

 • Give them space: You hired people smarter than you.
 Now get out of the way and let them do what they do best.
 Trust your team and let them explore options, stumble, fall, get up again, and figure it out.
 They’ll find more effective and sustainable solutions that way.